-You can look after your physical health by spending time outdoors, staying active, meeting new people and finding activities you really enjoy.
-This is a great place to find free and subsidised community groups, social groups, gyms and classes across Brisbane that can help you stay active.
+You can look after your physical health by spending time outdoors, staying active, meeting new people and participating in activities you really enjoy.
+This is a great place to find free and subsidised community groups, social groups, gyms and classes that can help you stay active.

 The Brisbane City Council and Moreton Bay Regional Council host programs to support your active and social lifestyle.